 - Number of designers: 164

 - Status: caution, payment not guaranteed.

-- Logotype design for Conway Wealth Group, the company seems to be some kind of financial analyst.
+- Logotype design for Conway Wealth Group, financial analyst.

 - It must be elegant, crisp, good looking.

 - It must contain a symbol that means wealth.

 - Aimed to company managers and executives within Fortune 500.

 Based on the previews stats, as a client I would wonder myself:

 - How much time do I need to review and comment 837 logos from 164 designers?